scylladb/scylla-cloud-getting-started/docs/source/build-with-rust.md

 Yay!
 You now have the knowledge to use the basics of ScyllaDB with Rust.

-If you thinks that something can be improved, please open an issue and let's make it happen!
+If you think that something can be improved, please open an issue and let's make it happen!

 Did you like the content?
-Dont forget to star the repo and follow us on socials.
+Don't forget to star the repo and follow us on socials.